binchenX/understand_container/docs/ch3.md

 process caused \\\"failed to write 100000 to memory.limit_in_bytes: write /sys/fs/cgroup/memory/user/1000.user/c2.session/xyxy12/memory.limit_in_bytes: device or resource busy\\\"\""
 ```

-If you use docker, the memory limit can be specified in the docker run command, with the `--memory` option, which will be converted to a config file passing to runc, and which will write corresponding sys fs file.
+If you use Docker, the memory limit can be specified in the `docker run` command using the `--memory` option.
+This option will be converted into a configuration file that is passed to `runc`, which will then write the corresponding sysfs file.

 ## Summary

-We'll walk through how Linux cgroup is used in container.
+We walked through how Linux cgroups are used in containers.

-- a new cgroup will be created for a new container
+- A new cgroup will be created for each new container.
-- exec a new process in a running container will join the created new cgroups
+- Executing a new process in a running container will join the newly created cgroups.
-- config the cgroup properly so that the processes in the container are controlled.
+- Configuring the cgroup properly ensures that the processes in the container are controlled.